esciencecenter-digital-skills/SICSS-odissei-machine-learning/docs/4-Best-practice.md

 :::

 # During doing machine learning
-## Pipeline or workflow
-- Having a bad pipeline is better than nothing
-  - Make one and optimize it

 ## Data
-:::incremental
-- Be patient with data engineering
-- Split data to training, evaluation and test datasets
 - NEVER mix using data:
   - training data only for training
-  - evaluation data only for evaluation
-  - test data only for test
 - Use common-sense features
-- Borrow features from state-of-art models
 :::

 ## Model
 :::incremental
-- Keep your fist model simple
-  - Make it work is half of the success
-- Be more patient with training
   - It is an iterative cycle to improve your model
-- "Measure first, optimize second", design metrics for specific issues
 :::

 # After training